Why most AI stock-picking tools are lying — and the one question that exposes them

 I'd be a hypocrite if I wrote all that and didn't show you ours.
 So here's the honest, uncomfortable version, pulled from our public verified log as of writing:

-- Across all 13 markets we cover: about 46% directional accuracy on ~2,250 verified predictions.
-That's below a coin flip on the blended number.
+- Across all 16 markets we cover: about 49.7% directional accuracy on the verified record — a hair under a coin flip on the blended number.
+Not 90%.
+Not five stars.
+A coin flip, in the open, where you can check it.

 - High-confidence calls currently perform worse than low-confidence ones — a sign our confidence scoring is over-fit on the small set of cases where the model commits hard.
 We're working on it, and saying so out loud.

 Now — why on earth would I publish that?
-My Taiwan number is below a coin flip.
-My headline blend is below a coin flip.
-No marketing team on Earth would let me write this paragraph.
+My headline blend is essentially a coin flip.
+Several of my markets are below random.
+No marketing team on Earth would let me write this paragraph; they'd want a fake "★★★★★ 90% accuracy" badge instead.

 Because that paragraph is the product.
 Anyone can fit XGBoost to Yahoo Finance data in an afternoon.
-What's rare — almost non-existent in retail finance — is a tool that logs every call before the outcome, keeps the losses, and tells you the markets where it's weak.
+What's rare — almost non-existent in retail finance — is a tool that logs every call before the outcome, keeps the losses, publishes the markets where it's weak, and scores itself against reality in public.
 The number isn't the moat.
 The honesty is.
+A coin-flip you can verify is worth more than a miracle you can't.

-A 54% directional edge on US large-caps, compounded over many independent decisions, is genuinely useful as one input among many.
-It is not a money printer, and the same model is below random on several Asian markets.
-Both things are true, and you deserve to know both before you trust any of it.
+A 53% directional edge on Canadian and US large-caps, compounded over many independent decisions, is genuinely useful as one input among many.
+It is not a money printer, and the same model is below random on several markets.
+Both things are true, and you deserve to know both — wins and losses, openly — before you trust any of it.
+That's why every call we make is at /predictions, scored against what actually happened.

 What to do with this